What You Need to Know

 The chart on the left (click to expand) shows the council approved budget for the Livability Tax Program.
 The budget will also cover the administration and enforcement of the program, which is not reflected in the chart.

-On June 6, 2023, Canmore Council approved its Housing Action Plan, which seeks to encourage long-term occupancy of existing housing stock, encourage an increase in rental supply, and create a sustainable source of funding to support affordable housing.
+On June 6, 2023, council approved a Housing Action Plan, to encourage long-term occupancy of vacant homes, limiting the growth of tourist homes, encourage an increase in rental supply, and create a sustainable source of funding to support affordable housing.